No, Sweden Is Not Enforcing a Six-Hour Work Day

 Last week, an article titled Why Sweden Is Shifting to a 6-Hour Workday appeared on a business news website called Fast Company.
 The story is focused on one Swedish IT company, who have started to experiment with six-hour work days in order to produce happier and healthier employees.
-It also contains the quote: “In Sweden, the six-hour workday is becoming common.”
+It also contains the quote: “In Sweden, the six-hour workday is becoming common”.
+As it seems to happen a lot these days, other media picked up only part of the story and within a few hours, the world seemed to believe the whole of Sweden was switching to a six-hour day.
+It fooled the Independent, it fooled Conde Nast Traveller, it fooled us.

+It fooled me too.
+I basically spent the past weekend imagining what my new life as a six-hour worker would be.
+If my job was turned into a hobby, did that mean my hobbies would turn into a job?
+A whole new realm of possibilities was opening itself up, right in front of my eyes.

 Videos by VICE